CADT-REPO/QuizVenture/README.md

     - `HomeScreen` : The home screen of the game.
     - `MainScene`: The main gameplay scene where the quiz takes place.
     - `GameOverScreen`: The main gameplay scene show when the game is over or the time is run out.
+    - `GameWinningScreen`: The scene when player wins the game.
+    - `Leaderboard/History`: Show history of player record in game (Static currently)
+    - `TeamScene`: Show the developer team members.
+    - `InstructionScene`: Show how the player can play the game and win !!!

 ## Contributing